extrabacon/dynamodb-model/README.md

 #### Default values

-The specify a default value, define a `default` attribute on the field.
-Defaults can be a static value or a function returning a value.
+The specify a default value, use `default` to specify a static value or a function returning a value.

-Example:

 ```javascript
 var DynamoDBModel = require('dynamodb-model');